Rivian Automotive Inc. (RIVN) Shares Plummet Below 1-Year High - News Heater

-Rivian Automotive Inc. (NASDAQ: RIVN)’s stock price has plunge by -1.45relation to previous closing price of 21.91.
-Nevertheless, the company has seen a -14.52% plunge in its stock price over the last five trading sessions.
+The stock of Rivian Automotive Inc. (NASDAQ: RIVN) has decreased by -0.05 when compared to last closing price of 21.57.
+Despite this, the company has experienced a -11.20% fall in its stock price over the last five trading sessions.
 Barron’s reported on 08/09/23 that Rivian Earnings Impressed Wall Street.
 The Stock Is Falling Anyway.

 Is It Worth Investing in Rivian Automotive Inc. (NASDAQ: RIVN) Right Now?